 History of Gelato

 Gelato was created even before pizza and spaghetti!
-It was invented in 1559 by a Florentine artist, Bernardo Buontalenti who at a banquet for the Medici family served the first cold cream made from milk, honey and egg yolks.
+It was invented in 1559 by a Florentine artist, Bernardo Buontalenti who at a banquet for the Medici family served the first cold cream made from milk, honey, and egg yolks.
 It was a culinary triumph!
-During this time, gelato was synonymous with power and were only made in the noble kitchens.
+During this time, gelato was synonymous with power and was only made in the noble kitchens.

 A panel of experts and those votes by the public determine the winner of each stage.
 The Gelato Festival is the most important Italian Gelato competition in the world.
 Up for grabs in each city is the title of best flavor as chosen by a panel of experts and the voting public.
 The winner will earn a place in the Finals, where just one gelato master will earn the title of Best Flavor in America for the 2017 Gelato Festival.